Welcome.

 hear here.
 Do drop me a line if you like, I'm always happy to hear from readers.
 Thank you.

 My new collection, A Whistling of Birds, is out in the UK (Nine Arches) and in South Africa (Human & Rousseau).
 Both editions feature a selection of Douglas Robertson’s beautiful nature illustrations.
-For more information you can read the UK press release or watch the online triple-poet launch.
-You can watch my reading of ‘The Woburn Robin’ and other short poem videos on the Nine Arches YouTube channel too.
-More gallery photos to follow!
+For more information you can read the UK press release, watch the online triple-poet launch, or see more information and reviews on the Collections page of this website, which features my previous books too.
+Recordings of my reading of ‘The Woburn Robin’ and other short poem videos can be found on the Nine Arches YouTube channel too.

 A Whistling of Birds: a review by Dirk Klopper on LitNet